Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

 To complete the proof of the first-order asymptotic optimality of the CUSUM procedure with threshold $a=a_\gamma= \log \gamma$ it suffices to establish that this is the best one can do, i.e., to prove the asymptotic lower bound

 which also yields

-In Theorem 3 \cite{lorden-ams71} proved this fact using a quite sophisticated argument.
-Note, however, that \cite{LaiIEEE98} established the lower bound \eqref{LB} in a general non-i.i.d.\ case assuming that $n^{-1}\lambda_{\nu+n}^\nu$ converges as $n\to\infty$ to a positive and finite number $I$ under a certain additional condition.
-In the i.i.d.\ case, by the SLLN $n^{-1}\lambda_{\nu+n}^\nu$ converges to the Kullback--Leibler information number $I$ almost surely under $\Pb_\nu$, which implies that as $M\to \infty$ for all $\varepsilon >0$
+Theorem 3 of \citet{lorden-ams71} establishes this fact using a rather sophisticated argument.
+Note, however, that \citet{LaiIEEE98} established the lower bound \eqref{LB} in a general non-i.i.d. case, assuming that $n^{-1}\lambda_{\nu+n}^\nu$ converges to a positive and finite number $I$ as $n\to\infty$, under a certain additional condition.
+In the i.i.d.\ case, by the SLLN $n^{-1}\lambda_{\nu+n}^\nu$ converges to the Kullback--Leibler information number $I$ almost surely under $\Pb_\nu$.
+This implies that as $M\to \infty$ for all $\varepsilon >0$